scalar-labs/scalardb/docs/backup-restore.md

 ### Cosmos DB

 To restore a backup, please follow the [azure official guide](https://docs.microsoft.com/en-us/azure/cosmos-db/restore-account-continuous-backup#restore-account-portal) and change the default consistency to `STRONG` after restoring the backup.
-It is highly recommended to use the midtime of the pause as a restore point as we explained earlier.
+It is recommended to use the mean or average of pause and unpause time as a restore point as we explained earlier.

 ### DynamoDB

 You can restore the table to a point in time using the DynamoDB console or the AWS Command Line Interface (AWS CLI).
 The point-in-time recovery process restores to a new table.
-By default, the table can only be restored one by one.
+The tables can only be restored one by one.

-You can restore tables one by one from the [Amazon DynamoDB console](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/PointInTimeRecovery.Tutorial.html) using the following steps and use the midtime of the pause as a restore point
+You can restore tables from the [Amazon DynamoDB console](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/PointInTimeRecovery.Tutorial.html) using the following steps.

+* Select the mean or average of pause and unpause time as a restore point.
 * Restore with PITR of table A to another table B
 * Take a backup of the restored table B (assume the backup is named backup B)
 * Remove table A
 * Create a table named A with backup B

-Note that you need to follow the above steps because the application requires tables with the same name as before.
-In DynamoDB, table restoration is possible only with an alias, so you can restore the table with alias and delete the actual table and rename the restored table (alias) with an actual name.
+Note that you need to follow the above steps because it assumes the application requires tables with the same names as before.
+In DynamoDB, a table can only be restored with an alias, so you can restore the table with an alias and delete the original table and rename the alias to the original name.

 If you want to restore multiple tables with a single command, you can create a script to restore multiple tables using the AWS CLI commands.

 It is highly recommended to enable point-in-time recovery (PITR) for continuous backup creation and auto-scaling for better performance.
 Auto-scaling dynamically adjusts provisioned throughput capacity on your behalf in response to actual traffic patterns.
 DynamoDB will not enable PITR and auto-scaling by default after restoring.

-You can enable continuous backup and auto-scaling using the schema loader or Amazon DynamoDB console.
-Configuring the continuous backup and auto-scaling is easier if you use the schema loader.
+It is recommended to re-apply schemas with the schema loader because it configures continuous backup and auto-scaling.
 Don't worry the schema loader only sets the missing configurations and doesn't recreate the schemas if the tables exist.